Last Updated on January 15, 2021 by TWP Help

 - Empty buck for disposal

 You can find different sizes of mineral spirits for sale at about any paint supply store or big box store.
 Always wear protective wear like safety glasses, chemical-resistant gloves, and breathing apparatus.
 Once you are done staining with TWP pour any excess stain from containers back into the stain can.
 Use a brush to wipe all the extra stain back into the can as possible.

-Take your applicator tools and containers needing to be cleaned to a safe location away from plants, grass, animals, etc. It is best to place a plastic cloth or tarp over the area you are going to be working.
+Take your applicator tools and containers needing to be cleaned to a safe location away from plants, grass, animals, etc. It is best to place a plastic cloth or tarp over the area you are going to be working on.
 Pour mineral spirits into any of the containers that had any stain in them.
 Using a brush wipe the containers clean with the mineral spirits while essentially cleaning the brush at the same time.
 Then pour the used mineral spirits into the empty disposal bucket.
 Repeat if necessary and until the container is clean.

 If you are cleaning several brushes or rollers do so in the spare bucket by pouring a little cleaner in it and swooshing the tools around until clean.
 Wipe off any excess mineral spirits with a clean cloth.
 Set the clean containers and tools aside.